 Physical Examinations/Screening Based upon Reasonable Suspicion

-Whenever the Board, through its Superintendent or the person authorized to act in the Superintendent’s absence, and/or the RDTC reasonably suspects that an employee’s work performance or on-the-job behavior may have been affected in any way by illegal drugs, abuse of prescription drugs or alcohol, or that an employee has otherwise violated this policy, the employee may be required to submit a breath and/or urine sample for drug and alcohol testing.
+Whenever the Board, through its Superintendent or the person authorized to act in the Superintendent’s absence, and/or the RDTC reasonably suspects that an employee’s work performance or on-the-job behavior may have been affected in any way by illegal drugs, abuse of prescription drugs or alcohol, or that an employee has otherwise violated this policy, the employee may be required to submit a breath and/or urine/saliva sample for drug and alcohol testing.
 When the supervisor observes or is notified of behaviors or events that lead the supervisor to believe that the employee is in violation of this policy, the supervisor should notify the RDTC.

 An employee who tests positive on a reasonable suspicion test shall be in violation of this policy.
 Violation of this policy shall constitute grounds for disciplinary action up to and including termination in accordance with Board policy and state law.